juergenfurrer/newt-typo3-ext/Documentation/Developer/Index.rst

 Developer Corner
 ================

-To implement an endpoint into your own extension, you have to implement the EndpointInterface.
+To implement an endpoint into your own extension, you have to implement the :code:`EndpointInterface`

 .. code-block:: php